 The magic happens through Cyberwave's unified API.
 Instead of writing separate integration code for each robot's proprietary SDK, we define high-level behaviors that the platform translates into robot-specific commands.

-Here's how you can connect to multiple assets and coordinate their movements:
+Here's how you can connect to multiple assets and coordinate their movements using the Cyberwave SDK:

 api_key="your_api_key",